The Legend of the Spider

 Spiders are eight-legged creatures and they can be found on every part of the world.
 They come in many colors too.
 Where did their webs come from?
 Their silk spinning organ called spinnerets extrude the spider's silk from the arachnids abdomen.

 It's just fun coming across into a busy spider weaving its web, specially when it's a young one.
 Writing this hub, I remember a childhood song about the spider, and it has its English version, you probably know the "Itsy Bitsy Spider."
-We had sang this fun spidy song on grade school while imitating the spider with our little hands.
+A fun kiddie song back in my grade school where we imitate the spider's weaving with our little hands.
 Still is a much favorite kiddie song 'till these days I believed.

-But as a child with a wide imagination and a lot of question, have you ever remembered asking your parents why does spiders make their webs and where does the webs coming from?
-Here is a Philippine legend on how the spider keeps on weaving, on any time of the day.
+But as a child with a wide imagination and a lot of questions, have you ever asked your parents why does spiders make their webs and where does the webs come from?
+Here is a Philippine legend on how the spider keeps on weaving any time of the day.

 Off we go to the spider legend

 There was the most skillful weaver who lives in a town a long time ago.
 Her name was Gamba.
 Her skill on weaving is popular in the whole town.

 She was the best, and she knows that.
-And that is why she wears pride with it, she held her head high when she's out, giving attention to no one.
+And that is why she wears pride with it, she would held her head high when she's out, giving attention to no one.

 "Ate, can I borrow your embroidery needle?" asked her younger sister.

 (Ate: Filipino term used to call an elder sister to show respect.
-It could be used alone or before the name.Pronounce as ah-teh)
+It could be used alone or before the name.Pronounced as ah-teh)